photograph

 The name ACORNS stands for [AC]quisition [O]f [R]estored [N]ative [S]peech.
 The acorn is sacred to tribes in Northern California and Southern Oregon.
 This acronym honors these tribes whose support helped spawn this project.
 ACORNS software is free to download and use for non-commercial purposes; that is, it is not for resale.

-You can find out more about this project by clicking the Acorns Linguistic Project link, on the left side of this page.
-We welcome your comments and your feedback.
+You can find out more by moving your mouse to projects by clicking the Acorns Linguistic Project link We welcome your comments and your feedback.